Speaking -Part 2 (Cue Card)

 You should say:

-- And explain how you felt when you were in that traffic jam ?
+- And explain how you felt about the place.

 Speaking -Part 3 (Follow up questions)

-Here are some examples of follow up questions that examiner may ask during your speaking (part 3) related to cue card ‘describe a time when you were stuck in traffic jam’.
+Here are some examples of follow up questions that examiner may ask during your speaking (part 3) related to cue card ‘Describe a place you visited where the air was polluted’.

 IELTS Band 7 Dehradun